Tell me, besides the fly rod, what do you think is the most pivotal fishing gear? Yes, you guessed it right! It’s your best fly reel!

 - The spool and drag knob is much more ergonomic than the former version

 I think the Clearwater by Orvis Fly Fishing Reels is a decent reel for beginners.
 You get what you pay for, and this reel is pretty affordable.

 I am including only good fly reels that cost less but are not “cheap” quality-wise.
-You can find products that cost way less than these, but their quality won’t be half as good.
+You can find the best budget fly reels that cost way less than these and are also great value for money.

-The first thing I noticed in this Lamson fly reel is how simple it looks.
-The minimalist design compliments all fishing rods well.
-And with an affordable price, this reel makes fly fishing accessible to all.
+The Lamson Liquid fly reel has a minimalist design that compliments all fishing rods well.
+Pretty lightweight at an affordable price, this reel makes fly fishing accessible to all.